• Skip to primary navigation

 How to cook paratha steps - pan fried indian flatbread

-I usually keep the paratha after cooking on a paper towel or a thin cloth in a plate.
+I usually keep the paratha on a paper towel or a thin cloth on a plate after cooking.
 Optionally apply ghee or butter and keep stacking them.
-Then store in a hot casserole until serving (within a few mins or an hour).
-Paratha's are best served hot!
+Then, store in a hot casserole until serving (within a few minutes or an hour).
+Parathas are best served hot!

 Tips for soft and flaky paratha